News|Articles|February 9, 2026

 Post hoc data suggest Orca-T may boost survival and cut non-relapse mortality after allogeneic stem cell transplant in MDS and leukemias, pending phase 3 validation.

-Patients who had undergone reduced-intensity condition were administered Orca-T and demonstrated durable outcomes with a trend towards decreased incidence of acute graft-vs-host disease (aGVHD), acute lymphocytic leukemia (ALL), acute myeloid leukemia (AML), or MDS.1
+Patients who had undergone reduced-intensity condition were administered Orca-T and demonstrated durable outcomes with a trend toward decreased incidence of acute graft-vs-host disease (aGVHD), acute lymphocytic leukemia (ALL), acute myeloid leukemia (AML), or MDS.1

 “[This highlights] how the flexibility of Orca-T can help play with different conditioning regimens, and you can tailor it depending on the specific patient you’re taking to transplant,” Alejandro Villar-Prados, MD, PhD, said in a presentation of the data.